ayohana/programming-language/README.md

 ## Description

 **This webpage is for users who are new to coding.** It will ask the user a series of questions and provide a recommendation which programming language they should learn first based on their answers.
-The information provided is based on [Mikke Goes Coding](https://mikkegoes.com/14-programming-languages-explained/) website.
-Overall, this webpage is to practise HTML form input types, JavaScript branching logic, jQuery event handlers and Bootstrap modals.
+Overall, this webpage is to practice HTML form input types, JavaScript branching logic, jQuery event handlers and Bootstrap modals.
+The information provided is based on [Mikke Goes Coding](https://mikkegoes.com/14-programming-languages-explained/).

 ## Setup/Installation Requirements